risingwavelabs/risingwave-docs-legacy/docs/deploy/hardware-requirements.md

 ## Storage

-RisingWave is designed to work with a variety of storage systems.
-See [Set up a RisingWave cluster in Kubernetes](/deploy/risingwave-kubernetes.md#deploy-a-risingwave-instance) for the list of supported storage backends.
+RisingWave offers support for multiple storage systems as storage backends.
+For the complete list of supported storage systems for Kubernetes deployments, see [Set up a RisingWave cluster in Kubernetes](/deploy/risingwave-kubernetes.md#deploy-a-risingwave-instance).

 Please notice that storage performance can **significantly** impact RisingWave's performance.
 We recommend using high-performance cloud storage systems such as AWS S3.
 For self-managed storage systems such as MinIO or local file system, please ensure to use high-performance SSD disks.